-Published Land Capability (LIST 1:100,000) maps the subject land as Class 4 (13.4ha), Class 5 (1.3) and Class 6 (4.7ha).
+Published Land Capability (LIST 1:100,000) maps the subject land as Class 4 (24.6ha).

-A site inspection was undertaken on the 18th of January 2021 and a Land Capability assessment was undertaken at a scale of 1:10,000.
-Six assessment pits were augured across the assessment area.
+A site inspection was undertaken on the 6th of August 2021 and a Land Capability assessment was undertaken at a scale of 1:10,000.
+Ten assessment pits were augered across the assessment area, one example pit is described below.
 This was accompanied by visual inspections across the title and slope calculations.

-The results of the onsite Land Capability assessment determined that there is 10.9ha of Class 5 land and 8.5ha of Class 6 land on the title.
+The results of the onsite Land Capability assessment determined that there is 10.1ha of Class 4 land, 8ha of assessed Land Capability:

+Class 5 land, 5.1ha of Class 5+6 land, and 1.4ha of Class 6 land on the title.

-For the augered assessment pits there were four key characteristics that determined the assessed Land Capability:
+For the augered assessment pits and adjacent land there were two key characteristics that determined the